OmnisStudio/Omnis-OAuth2/README.md

 ##### OAUTH2_OmnisLibraries

-This folder contains the Omnis libraries (.lbs) for the OAuth2 standard and a demo.
+This folder contains the Omnis libraries (.lbs) for the OAuth2 Omnis library and a demo which shows how to utilise it.

 # Usage